Eel porridge

 Dien Chau wet rice cake

-Banh muot is a rustic dish that has been associated with the people of Nghe An in general and Dien Chau in particular.
-At first glance, Banh muot looks like Banh cuon of the North, Banh uot of the South, but when you try it, you will find its own distinct flavor, unmistakable.
+Banh muot is a rustic dish that has been associated with the people of Nghe An in general and the people of Dien Chau in particular.
+At first glance, Banh muot looks like Banh cuon of the North, Banh uot of the South, but when you try it, you will find its own unique flavor.

-Banh muot is usually as long as an index finger, white and soft, not sticky because it has been coated with oil when rolled.
+Banh muot is usually as long as an index finger, white and soft, not sticky because it is coated with oil when rolled.

 Dien Chau wet cake, a rustic but delicious dish

 Banh muot is easy to eat, just eat it with a bowl of fish sauce with lemon juice and sliced fresh chili and it will be delicious.
-In addition, Banh muot can also be eaten with duck, chicken, beef stew or stir-fried offal, pig's head and cheeks (pork organs such as heart, liver, intestines, kidneys, stomach and sausage, blood, pig's head).
+In addition, Banh muot can also be eaten with duck, chicken, beef stew or stir-fried offal, pig's head and cheek (pig's organs such as heart, liver, intestines, kidney, stomach and sausage, blood, pig's head).

 Banh muot is no longer a rustic dish but is now available in restaurants, big and small.
-On Tet holiday, you just need to pick up each piece of cake, dip it in the fish sauce and slowly put it in your mouth, add a piece of stir-fried intestines to have a rich flavor.
+On Tet holiday, you just need to pick up each piece of cake, dip it in the fish sauce, then slowly put it in your mouth, and sip on some stir-fried intestines for a rich flavor.

-Thanh Chuong chicken stew, a favorite dish of Nghe people
+Thanh Chuong Chicken Porridge, a favorite dish of Nghe An people

-The chicken is taken separately from the neck and head, the core is removed, only the skin is kept, the chicken blood is poured in and boiled to make the neck sausage.
+Chicken neck is taken separately, core is removed, only the skin is kept, chicken blood is poured in and boiled to make neck sausage.

 In addition, to make this dish, Thanh Chuong people often filter out the bones and meat.
 Next, after cutting the chicken, it must be marinated immediately with lemon leaves, white salt, turmeric and crushed fresh chili.
 While waiting for the meat to be marinated, they will chop the bones to make wood.
 After the marinade, the pot of cooked chicken soup must be golden brown, with the aroma of lemon leaves, shallots, turmeric and chili.
-On Tet holiday, enjoying chicken soup with rice and water will make you remember this rustic dish forever.
+On Tet holiday, if you enjoy chicken soup with rice, you will always remember this rustic dish.

 Nam Dan Soy Sauce

-According to artisans, to have a delicious bottle of Nam Dan soy sauce, the first job is to choose the ingredients to cook and incubate.
+According to the artisans, to have a delicious bottle of Nam Dan soy sauce, the first step is to choose the ingredients to cook and incubate.
 This is a difficult step, determining the quality of the soy sauce.
-The mold is made from large, round glutinous rice.
-The glutinous rice will be kneaded thoroughly, boiled, then spread out to cool.
-When the sticky rice is completely cool, the maker pours in a little strong tea and covers it with longan leaves.
+The mold is made from sticky rice with large, round grains.
+The sticky rice will be kneaded thoroughly, boiled, then spread evenly to cool.
+When the sticky rice has cooled completely, the maker will pour in a little strong tea and cover it with longan leaves.
 After being incubated for about a week, it will have a sweet aroma and a straw-yellow color, then it will be crushed, dried in the sun, and then put in a sealed plastic bag to wait for the soy sauce to be fermented.

 Nam Dan Soy Sauce, a delicious dish of Nghe An people